YaSh8202/remote-mcp/README.md

-# MCP One - TanStack Start with Authentication
+# Remote MCP - TanStack Start with Authentication

 This is a TanStack Start project with Drizzle ORM and Better Auth integration, featuring Google OAuth authentication.